-2. Ensure community involvement in the full range of government decisions.
+- Ensure community involvement in the full range of government decisionmaking.

-Since this program was launched, we've revamped our trainings to align with Engineering for Equity objectives.In that time, we've collaborated with over 1000 students, non profit service providers, businesses, educational professionals, tech sector employees and municipal agencies to learn, implement and instutitionalize equitable language, decision making and program design.
+HRC revamped its existing trainings to align with Engineering for Equity objectives and collaborated with over 1,000 students, non profit service providers, businesses, educational professionals, tech sector employees and municipal agencies to learn, implement and instutitionalize equitable language, decision making and program design.